LOOKING FOR ASSISTANCE

 Health facilities and community based providers must check the Employee Abuse Registry (EAR) prior to hire and avoid employing an individual who has been placed on the registry.
 All health facilities and community based providers must maintain a printout that verifies the date checked and the employee’s eligibility to hire.

-We maintain a database of criminal record information and a registry of all caregivers screened through the Department of Health.
+We maintain a database of criminal record information and a registry of all caregivers screened through the New Mexico Health Care Authority.
 It also offers an administrative reconsideration process that allows caregivers to request a reconsideration of the results of a disqualifying conviction, thus allowing an avenue for care providers to retain valuable and/or long-term employees.

-Other program benefits include screening applicants for New Mexico residents who work in health facilities around the state for potential disqualifying convictions, as well as rapback notification to NMDOH of any new arrests after an application was cleared.
+Other program benefits include screening applicants for New Mexico residents who work in health facilities around the state for potential disqualifying convictions, as well as rapback notification to the New Mexico Health Care Authority (HCA) of any new arrests after an application was cleared.

 Process to Check the Registry